cubert-hyperspectral/cuvis.ai.examples/PerPixelAE/README.md

 ## How to train

-After downloading the sample dataset and ImageNet dataset and extracting them into the data folder, the ``ImageNet_6ch_generator.py`` must be run.
-This will automatically create a six-channel version of ImageNet.
+After downloading the sample dataset and extracting it into the data folder, we can now run the train.py script.

-Now the train.py script can be run.

 ```
 train.py -c example_train_config.yaml